 - Inform the student about Counseling and Psychological Services.
 This will help to alleviate anxiety and increase the chance that a student will follow through with an appointment.
 Let the student know that no record of a visit to CAPS appears on a transcript or in a placement file.

-- Any student, regardless of course load, can receive a one-time consultation to discuss concerns and explore options.
+- Any student, regardless of course load, can receive a one-time consultation to discuss their concerns and explore options.
 Although faculty and staff aren't eligible for on-going services, free one-time consultations occasionally are arranged.

 - While it is always reassuring to refer a student to a therapist you know, it is likely the student will first seen by whichever staff member is first available for an emergency appointment.
 Student preferences for specific counselors will be honored when possible.

 - It is generally best to have the student make the actual contact; however, it may be appropriate to invite the student to make the call from your office.
 If the student is in too much distress to do so, it may be more helpful for you make the telephone call or accompany the student to our office.
 This shows the student that you genuinely care and may provide a sense of security.